 The VLOOKUP Google Sheets function is perhaps one of the most widely used functions in Google Sheets.
 It stands for Vertical Lookup.
 This searches for a key value in the first column of the input range, and it returns the value of a specified cell from the row where it finds the key.
 You can expect an error if the key doesn’t exist.

 - search_key – is the value that the VLOOKUP function uses to search.

 - range – is the reference to the range of cells that we are performing a search on.
 Google Sheets application looks for the key in the first column of the range.

-- index – this is the column index of the cell within the range, whose value the formula returns.
+- index – this is the column index of the cell within the range, whose value the function returns.
 The first column’s index within the range is 1, the second in the range is 2 and so on.
-For example, if we input 3 against this parameter, the VLOOKUP formula returns the cell value from the third column and the row in which it finds the search_key.
+For example, if we input 3 against this parameter, the VLOOKUP function returns the cell value from the third column and the row in which it finds the search_key.

 - [is_sorted] – is an optional parameter which is TRUE by default.
 This indicates whether the first column in the range is sorted in ascending order or not.
 If not, we should specify the value as FALSE.

 How to use VLOOKUP function